Torram/magic-docs/docs/Server/src/controllers/CardsController.md

 ```

 ### findIfCardIsDualFacedAndItsAlreadyInSet
-Helper function that checks if a card is dual faced and is in the array.
+Helper function that checks if a card is dual faced and is in the array of cards.
 ```tsx
 import { ApiCardType } from '../servertypes/ApiCardType';